Orckestra/orc-shared/docs/components.md

 A component that shows a scope bar with slide-out scope selector.
 Uses Redux view state to control scope selector panel visibility, scope filtering, and the scope tree state.
 Included in [AppFrame](#appframe), should probably not be called directly.

 The scope object supports a property that isActive; the default is 'true'.
 If isActive is 'false', then it uses theme.palette.secondary.light colour for the label.

+## ScopeExtendedConfigurationLoader

+Renders nothing; as a side effect, dispatches `getScopeExtendedConfiguration` whenever the currently selected scope changes.
+Include once near the root of the app (alongside/after `Scope`) so extended per-scope configuration stays loaded as the user switches scopes.

 ## Selector